Undergraduate Language Proficiency Requirement

 Language Lunch

 Students looking to improve their language proficiency are encouraged to attend the Language Lunches during the academic year.
 These will be held virtually on Mondays from 12:00-1:00 p.m. and in person on Fridays from 12:00-1:00 pm.
 The Language Lunches are not only a great opportunity to practice your language skills, but also to meet new people and learn about new cultures.
 Students can practice the following languages during these lunches: Arabic, Chinese, English, French, German, Hebrew, Italian, Japanese, Korean, Persian, Portuguese, Russian, Spanish, and Turkish.
-Please check out the Spring 2024 schedule.
+Please check out the schedule here.

 Language Tutoring

 In addition, GW offers language tutoring through the language departments.
-More information about these options can be found in a centralized location on the Language Center's website.
+More information about these options can be found in a centralized location on the Language Center's website under the "Language Practice" page.
+You can find more language learning support on their resource page

 English for Academic Purposes